-Please note, Will writing is not part of the Openwork Limited offering and is offered in our own right.
-Openwork Limited accepts no responsibility for this aspect of our business.
+Please note, Will writing is not part of The Openwork Partnership's offering and is offered in our own right.
+The Openwork Partnership accepts no responsibility for this aspect of our business.

 Will writing is not regulated by the Financial Conduct Authority.